A Bayesian constitutive model selection framework for biaxial mechanical testing of planar soft tissues: application to porcine aortic valves: Methods

 \subsection{Hyperelastic constitutive models}

 The main question this study aims to address is, ``which model should be selected given the data from $N$ samples described above?''.
 In order to proceed, eight hyperelastic constitutive models that have been developed for soft tissues were pre-selected.
 The choice, although not an exhaustive list, covers several invariant-based models that can be difficult to differentiate.
 The following models were considered in this study: (i) an isotropic model by Yeoh for rubber elasticity \cite{yeoh-model}; (ii) the Lee--Sacks (LS) model for the mitral valve leaflet tissue \cite{LEE20142055}; (iii) the May--Newman (MN) model with another form proposed for the mitral valve tissue \cite{may1998constitutive}; (iv and v) two variants of a model proposed by Holzapfel, Gasser, and Ogden for arterial tissue with an additive split of isotropic and anisotropic components \cite{holzapfel2000new} (HGO with linear isotropic term and HGO2 with an exponential isotropic term); (vi) Holzapfel model proposed for coronary arteries \cite{doi:10.1152/ajpheart.00934.2004}; (vii) another model proposed by Gasser, Ogden and Holzapfel (GOH) for coronary arteries \cite{doi:10.1098/rsif.2005.0073}, and (viii) Humphrey--Yin (HY) model developed for myocardium \cite{HUMPHREY1987563}.
+Some theoretical limitations have been reported for these models in the literature, however the shortlist was made based on their common use in practice.

 Hyperelastic models define a strain energy density function (SEDF) $\Psi$.
 The SEDFs and corresponding parameters $\theta$ of all the eight models in alphabetical order are summarized in Table~\ref{model-list}.
 From the SEDF, the first PK stress is derived as \cite{holzapfel-book}